Skip links

 Charmaine Brent, Ki’ev Harris, Monica Kirkland

-As the Director of Programs & Services at Empowered Aging, I witness my team spend their days on the front lines, advocating for the rights and dignity of residents in long-term care facilities.
-The challenges they face are often complex and personal, but we know our impact can be multiplied when we work in concert with partners who have a shared vision.
-Their tireless work reminds me that while our impact is significant at the individual level, it becomes even more powerful when paired with partners who share our vision for systemic change.
+At Empowered Aging, our team members spend their days on the front lines, advocating for the rights and dignity of residents in long-term care facilities.
+The challenges they face are often complex and personal, but we know our impact can be multiplied when we work in concert with partners who have a shared vision for systemic change.

-That’s why it was a distinct pleasure to welcome Monica Kirkland, State Policy Director with the Senior Services Coalition of Alameda County, to our office.
-Her visit was more than just a meet-and-greet; it was an opportunity to connect our on-the-ground work with the broader state policy and advocacy landscape.
-Monica and I are no strangers; we’ve stood together at Board of Supervisors hearings advocating for increased funding for seniors, and I often see her at events like Justice in Aging’s annual fundraiser.
+That’s why it was a distinct pleasure to welcome Monica Kirkland, State Policy Director with the Senior Services Coalition of Alameda County (SSCAC), to our office.
+Her visit was an opportunity to connect our on-the-ground work with the broader state policy and advocacy landscape.
+Empowered Aging has stood beside Monica and SSCAC at Board of Supervisors hearings advocating for increased funding to support local seniors, at the State Capitol raising our voices to impact change, and at events and fundraisers throughout the community.
 Her visit to Empowered Aging, however, created a unique opportunity to directly connect the daily experiences of our Ombudsman team with the broader statewide advocacy landscape.

 Our work is fundamentally about a simple promise: that every senior has the right to age with dignity and respect.
 Thanks to our partnership with the Senior Services Coalition of Alameda County and the tireless work of leaders like Monica Kirkland, we can be confident that our efforts are not only making a difference in the lives of individuals but also helping to shape a more just and equitable future for all.